Defamation, Libel, and Slander: Background

 Modern Libel Laws: New York Times v.
 Sullivan

 Beginning with the landmark decision in New York Times v.
 Sullivan (1964), the U.S. Supreme Court recognized that the law of defamation has a constitutional dimension.
-Under this case and subsequent cases, the Court has balanced individual interests in reputation with the interests of free speech among society.
-This approach has altered the rules governing libel and slander, especially where a communication is about a public official or figure, or where the communication is about a matter of public concern.
+Under this case and others that followed, the Court has evolved its decisions.
+It has balanced individual interests in reputation with the interests of free speech in society.
+This approach has altered the rules governing libel and slander.
+This is especially true where a communication is about a public official rather than a private individual.
+It is also relevant where the communication is about a matter of public concern.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help